wcosyn/LCA/Code Maarten/LCA/README.md

 	- $> make install

 [numOfProcessors] is the number of processors you want to use for building, this flag is optional.

+If you have doxygen installed you can generate html documentation by doing

+	- $> cd build;
+	- $> make doc;

+The documentation will be generated in the doc/ directory.